 GARRETT: -on the individual and their circumstance?

 You’re 11.
 There’s a lot of other trauma.
-There’s a lot of teenage things that are just going to happen the out the years, including your trafficking situation.
-So we only do longterm services here.
+There’s a lot of teenage things that are just going to happen throughout the years, including your trafficking situation.
+So we only do long term services here.

 TINA: I mean, let’s go backwards, right?
 Because I think that when we’re thinking about a grooming process, I don’t think we put pedophiles in the same category as traffickers.
 And I don’t understand why we don’t.
 Because they use the same exact tactics.
 Correct?

 So these are not people that you meet underground somewhere.
 These are people that you meet outside your school and your neighborhood, like I met him.